 Determine the goal of your UGC campaign

-For example, GoPro’s YouTube channel effectively illustrates all the different ways the product can be used; and T-Mobile’s breakup letters showcase all the different reasons for dropping your current carrier.
+Remember that UGC campaigns aim to generate content that will positively inform your customers’ buying decisions.
+You want more than pretty pictures uploaded to Instagram.
+For example, GoPro’s YouTube channel effectively illustrates all the different ways the product can be used.
+T-Mobile’s break-up letters showcase all the various reasons for dropping your current carrier.

-Create a system to collect consumer-generated content
+Create a system to collect UGC

-T-Mobile received over 100,000 breakup letters by the end of its campaign.
+T-Mobile received over 100,000 break-up letters by the end of its campaign.
 To use them effectively, the company needed a system to collect and organize it all.

-Although, collecting on social media with a branded hashtag can be a little trickier since ownership rights over photos and posts can be a bit harder to earn.
-By collecting UGC via an app or portal, companies can be confident that what they collect can be used in official advertising campaigns without legal issues.
+Your collection method doesn’t have to be highly technical—many companies simply use a branded hashtag.
+However, collecting UGC on social media with a branded hashtag can be a little tricky since ownership rights over photos and posts can be harder to earn.
+By collecting user-generated content via an app or portal, companies ensure the content can be used in official advertising campaigns without legal issues.

 Be clear about what you want and what you’re willing to offer

-If you run a campaign to collect UGC, make sure that the rules are made clear to your audience and that you offer a reward proportional to the effort involved in creating the content.
+But for most brands, earning user-generated content requires an offer in exchange.
+If you run a campaign to collect UGC, make sure the rules are clear to your audience, and you offer a reward proportional to the effort involved in creating the content.